 What if your product is something like the Spartan Race, which encourages repeat participation and appeals to obstacle course racing (OCR) addicts like me?

-So Spartan knows that even though I purchased a race entry 3 weeks ago, I might be ready for another race in the next month.
-So instead of excluding me from their remarketing list because I converted recently, they’re actively remarketing to me to get me running again.
+Spartan knows that I might be ready for another race in the next month even though I purchased a race entry three weeks ago.
+Instead of excluding me from their remarketing list because I converted recently, they’re actively remarketing to me to get me running again.

 When you start getting conversions in Google Ads, Google will automatically create an audience called “All Converters.”

-One of my SaaS clients, for example, converts audiences through ebook downloads, webinar signups, and free trial signups.
-The free trial is the ultimate goal, so it would be silly to stop remarketing to users who just downloaded the ebook.
+One of my SaaS clients, for example, converts audiences through eBook downloads, webinar signups, and free trial signups.
+The free trial is the ultimate goal, so it would be silly to stop remarketing to users who only downloaded the eBook.

 Rather than exclude that audience, I’m going to actively remarket to them.
 I’ll guide them further down the funnel toward signing up for the free trial.

 Reason 13: Excluding TOFU audiences